 You are expected to behave responsibility at all times when travelling to and from the College.
-Furthermore, you must adhere to the general principles of the Behaviour Code, the ASPIRE principles and our aims and values as a College when you are wearing the school uniform.
+Furthermore, you must adhere to the general principles of the Behaviour Code, the CARE values and our aims as a College when you are wearing the school uniform.
 Where your behaviour when you are not in school uniform impacts on the safety and wellbeing of others you may face sanctions in school.